E-Rate News Brief

 3. Public notice and public hearing or meeting: Schools and libraries must provide reasonable public notice and hold at least one public hearing or meeting to address the proposed internet safety policy.
 Additional hearings or meetings are not necessary – even if the policy is amended – unless required by state or local rules or by the policy itself.

 For a school, the administrative authority may be the school, school board, school district, local educational agency, or other authority responsible for administration of a school.
+For a library, the administrative authority may be the library, library board, or other authority with responsibility for administration of the library.

 The administrative authority can certify the status of its compliance with CIPA on the FCC Form 486 if it is applying for E-Rate discounts directly (in other words, if it is the billed entity).